HarishKM7/react-bootstrap-starter/README.md

-# react-bootstrap-starter
-An empty React app with Bootstrap.
+This React app was created by create-react-app.
+It includes react-bootstrap.